minio/operator/docs/cert-manager.md

 kubectl apply -f operator-ca-tls-secret.yaml
 ```
 A new secret with the name `operator-ca-tls` is created in the `minio-operator` namespace.
 This is the CA issuing TLS certificates for the services in the `minio-operator` namespace.
-MinIO Operator copies this secret, using the same name (`operator-ca-tls`), into all the Tenant namespaces and keep the secret contents in sync.
+MinIO Operator copies this secret, using the same name (`operator-ca-tls`), into all the Tenant namespaces and keeps the secret contents in sync.

 > [!IMPORTANT]
 > Make sure to trust this certificate in your applications that need to interact with either the `console` or the `sts` service.